swissi2000/Test/docs/manualNC.md

 .
 ```

-### Display Message
+### Manual NC: Display Message
 This command gives the option to display a message on the screen.
-The job execution will stop until the message is been confirmed with a Cycle Start command.
+The job execution will stop until the message is been confirmed with a *Cycle Start* command.

 ![](/images/pp046.PNG)